By Jessica Creson Nottingham '06 '08 * Photography by Jay Clark

 —Dr. Leslie Smith

-) during an appointment at her office in Boone, N.C., they chat about Jones’ vegetable garden, which slopes a third of an acre up the side of a mountain.
+As Dr. Leslie Smith catches up with Mable Jones (right) during an appointment at her office in Boone, N.C., they chat about Jones’ vegetable garden, which slopes a third of an acre up the side of a mountain.
 She says tending to it depends largely on how her squeaky knees are feeling.